ZeidMag/bookshop-frontend/README.md

 The **`frontend`** also features a **custom search bar**, **custom scrollbar**, reusable **Alert** & **Spinner** components, reusable **API call handler** as well as a **Regex validator**.

 `Styling` is done with **MaterialUI**, **SASS**, **Inline-CSS** and **CSS files**.

+## `Backend Features:`

+The **`server`** is built with _CakePHP framework_, containing:

+- CRUD operations
+- Passowrd encryption
+- Authentication system
+- Custom JSON responses

+The **`database`** is built with _MySQL_, containing:

+- Books, Authors, Rents & Users tables.
+- Rent table has a composite key consists of User & Book ids.

+To review the database schema, please refer to the file `/bookshopCakeV4/db-tables.sql`.

 ---